-The effluent limitations and the specific rationales for pollutants that are expected to be present in discharges covered by this General Permit are listed in the tables at the end of this section.
-The specific rationales include: the existing General Permit Order No. R4-2018-0125 (General NPDES Permit No. CAG994004); the CTR; the Basin Plan; established TMDLs for Los Angeles Region and Title 22 California Code of Regulations (California Domestic Water Quality and Monitoring Regulations).
-It is intended that all the General Permits issued by this Los Angeles Water Board for similar activities have similar effluent limits for the constituents of concern.
-This Order establishes limits for many more constituents so that this General Permit will be able to cover many discharges which might otherwise not be eligible for coverage under a general permit.
-The many established effluent limitations increase the likelihood that a given discharge can be covered so that the advantages of a general permit in comparison to an individual permit, relatively lower cost, speed of enrollment, can be availed by many dischargers.

-Because this Order is intended to serve as a general NPDES permit and covers discharges to all surface waters in the Los Angeles Region, the effluent limitations established pursuant to this general order are established to protect the most protective water quality objective for the surface water beneficial uses in the Los Angeles Region.
+The effluent limitations and the specific rationales for pollutants that are expected to be present in discharges covered by this General Order are listed in the tables at the end of this section.
+The specific rationales include: the existing General Order No. R4-2018-0086 (General NPDES Permit No. CAG834001); the CTR; the Basin Plan; established TMDLs for Los Angeles Region; and Title 22 California Code of Regulations (California Domestic Water Quality and Monitoring Regulations).
+It is intended that all the General Orders issued by this Los Angeles Water Board for similar activities have similar effluent limits for the constituents of concern.
+Because this Order is intended to serve as a general NPDES permit and covers discharges to all surface waters in the Los Angeles Region, the effluent limitations established pursuant to this general order are established to implement the water quality objectives for the most protective surface water beneficial uses in the Los Angeles Region.